 OPENING STATEMENT OF HON.
-PHIL GRAMM, A U.S. SENATOR FROM TEXAS their services.
-So, I intend to support this waiver.
+PHIL GRAMM, A U.S. SENATOR FROM TEXAS

 Senator GRAMM.
 Mr. Chairman, I want to make one point in case I am not here for later questions.
 I think we ought to look at this prohibition as USTR of people who have ever represented a foreign interest.